auremoser/mozsci/log/worklog.md

 - [fluent conference talk](https://conferences.oreilly.com/fluent/fl-ca/public/schedule/detail/66988)

 MARB
+- did know him professionally before, good experiences
+- issues: bram had a lot of other professional obligations, employement research during fellowship
+- wanted a final deliverable of this position policy paper on if/how a company can do depacketing bit inspection -- paper done when? take off time in the summer
+- more for both sides to experience
+- maturity means he's ready to move earlier

 - citizen lab
 - end of august for paper
 * Maybe follow-up with Abby about DD, work auth for UK, and [grant report requirement](https://docs.google.com/document/d/1mbItsaGipT_YewJs8GJS6w7Ht6oeYt_wpRW3d8bqmOA/edit) for hosts?